llcawc/simple/readme.md

 # Simple starter template for the front-end

-_Revision 0.0.2 from 2021.12.20_
+_Revision 0.0.3 from 2022.01.07_

 Starter uses only npm scripts as dependencies for front-end's works.
-On board: HTML-Minifier, SassDark, PostCSS witch Autoprefixer and Nanocss plugins, Rollup witch JSON and Terser plufins, Imagemin, Chalk for prank and beauty.
+On board: HTML-Minifier, SassDark, PostCSS witch Autoprefixer and Nanocss plugins, Rollup witch JSON and Terser plufins, Imagemin.
 In addition you can load a library of jQuery, bootstrap and bootstap-icons.

 ## Getting started